 The world’s first and only mobile broadband payloads dedicated to the Arctic region, GX10A & 10B will integrate seamlessly into the existing and planned GX network and will be fully compatible with current and future GX terminals.

-The GX Arctic expansion is being delivered in a partnership with Space Norway and its subsidiary Space Norway HEOSAT.
-The satellites carrying the GX payloads will be operated by Space Norway’s Arctic Satellite Broadband Mission team.
-Inmarsat is the only commercial partner to be included as part of these satellites, which will be built by Northrop Grumman Innovation Systems and are scheduled for launch in 2022.
+The GX Arctic expansion is being delivered in a partnership with Space Norway and its subsidiary Space Norway HEOSAT as part of the Arctic Satellite Broadband Mission.
+The satellites carrying the GX payloads will be built by Northrop Grumman Innovation Systems and are scheduled for launch in 2022.